-The hypothesis of this study was that the incorporation of pearl into bone scaffolds would improve the mechanical propert and compatibility of bone scaffolds.
-This hypothesis was tested by incorporating pearl and via a novel precipitation method.
-Subsequently, the porous CS composite scaffolds fabricated in order to improve the properties of scaffolds, including mechanical strength and biological activity.
-Characterization of the physiochemical and osteogenic properties of particles and scaffolds .
+The hypothesis of this study was that the incorporation of pearl into bone scaffolds would improve the mechanical properties and cytocompatibility of bone scaffolds.
+This hypothesis was tested by incorporating pearl and CaP via a novel precipitation method.
+Subsequently, the porous CS composite scaffolds were fabricated in order to improve the properties of scaffolds, including mechanical strength and biological activity.
+Characterization of the physiochemical and osteogenic properties of particles and scaffolds was performed.

 2. Materials and Methods